jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

     (i) whether the land is supplied with drinking water and if so, whether the supplier is the owner of the land or a drinking water supplier:
     (ii) if the land is supplied with drinking water by a drinking water supplier, any conditions that are applicable to that supply:
     (iii) if the land is supplied with water by the owner of the land, any information the territorial authority has about the supply:
-    (iv) any exemption that has been notified by Taumata Arowai to the territorial authority under section 57 of the Water Services Act 2021:
+    (iv) any exemption that has been notified by the Water Services Authority to the territorial authority under section 57 of the Water Services Act 2021:
   (c) information relating to any rates owing in relation to the land:
   (ca) if the land concerned is located in a levy area that is subject to a levy order under the Infrastructure Funding and Financing Act 2020, information about—
     (i) the levy period: